LoanPerso/website/docs/CHARTE_GRAPHIQUE.md

 - Tailwind CSS with CSS variables as tokens.
 - Radix UI primitives for behavior.
 - shadcn/ui as a base to customize or replace.
-- Three.js and Spline for 3D visuals.
+- Three.js for 3D visuals.

 ## Tokens
 All tokens are defined in `app/globals.css` and mapped in `tailwind.config.ts`.